 - Racist and anti-Semite

-- Leader of New Black Panther Party
+- Former leader of the New Black Panther Party

 Born (with the name Paris Lewis) in Los Angeles in 1967, Malik Zulu Shabazz has been a significant figure in radical Black Muslim politics since the mid-1990s.
 A practicing attorney and a frequent speaker on college campuses, he holds a bachelor’s degree from Howard University and a J.D. from Howard University Law School.
 During his undergraduate college years, Shabazz was an aggressive campus organizer.
 In 1988 he founded Unity Nation, a self-described “black revolutionary” student group.